For daily wit & wisdom, sign up for the Almanac newsletter.

 Both the Barred Owl and the Great Horned Owl are well into their domestic duties in winter.
 Males generally find a nesting site by January.
 Despite the cold, eggs are laid through March, as this gives the large bird’s chicks enough time to develop before spring arrives.
 Learn more about these fascinating owls.

-Barred Owls are smaller than the Great Horned Owl (but larger than Barn Owls) and are an attractive white-and-brown striped bird.
+Barred Owls are smaller than the Great Horned Owl (but larger than Barn Owls) and are attractive white-and-brown striped birds.
 Barred Owls tend to hunt during daylight hours in February and March, seeking prey for incubating females.
 Active early in the morning and at night, you may recognize their classic forest sound, “Who cooks for you?
-Who cooks for you-all?”
+Who cooks for you all?”
 They can surprise you, flying noiselessly through the air.

 Image: Barred Owl